matthew-brett/dyneweb/research/cv.rst

 Sheffield, Paris, Lyon, Marseille, Tokyo, Buenos Aires, Berkeley, Stanford, Havana; including:

-* 2013: invited speaker for International Neuroinformatics Coordinating Facility workshop in Havana.
+* 2013: invited speaker for International Neuroinformatics Coordinating Facility workshop in Havana; "The need and the methods for reproducible science".
-* 2009: presentation on "Neuroimaging in Python" to Neuroinformatics session of Human Brain Mapping conference
+* 2009: presentation to Neuroinformatics session of Human Brain Mapping conference; "Neuroimaging in Python".
-* 2009: invited speaker for FMRIB Software Library course at Human Brain Mapping conference, San Francisco
+* 2009: invited speaker for FMRIB Software Library course at Human Brain Mapping conference, San Francisco; "Experimental design".
-* 2007 - invited speaker for 5th Latin-American congress of clinical
+* 2007: invited speaker for 5th Latin-American congress of clinical neurophysiology, Havana; "Software and change in science".
-  neurophysiology, Havana.
 * 2004, 2006, 2007: Invited speaker for Human Brain Mapping conference course on
   functional MRI
 * 2000 – 2003: Invited speaker at annual functional imaging courses held in